Chachapoyas Peru, 9 Reasons Why it’s a Place Worth Visiting

 HOTEL POSADA DEL ARRIERO

 I found this hotel just by walking by, and the immaculate reception area attracted me, so I went in to check it out.
 I wasn’t wrong.
 The rooms are simple but look sparkling clean and new.
 The hotel is, in fact, a few months old.
-There are a lovely patio and garden, and you have breakfast included in the rates—nice decoration and vibes.
+There is a lovely patio and garden, and you have breakfast included in the rates—nice decoration and vibes.

-Check rates & availability: Booking.com or Read reviews on TripAdvisor
+Check rates & availability: Booking.com

 HOTEL PUMA URCO

 This hotel looked charming from the outside and a perfect location in the Main street, the pedestrian Amazona.
-In fact, it’s not a bad hotel, just a little old and outdated with not so much light.
+In fact, it’s not a bad hotel, just a little old and outdated, with not so much light.
 It’s a decent mid-range property with a good location, I would say.

-Check rates & availability: Booking.com or Read reviews on TripAdvisor
+Check rates & availability: Booking.com

 High-end hotels in Chachapoyas